terminusdb/terminuscms-docs/how-to/query/graphql/backlinks.md

 number of extended queries which allows one to discover any objects which point at that object.

-Once you have cloned the Star Wars demo, to to the [GraphQL query panel](query-basics.md) and type:
+Once you have cloned the Star Wars demo, go to the [GraphQL query panel](query-basics.md) and type:

 ```graphql